dhardiman/Config/README.md

 - `Dictionary`: A dictionary.
 Keys should be strings, values in the dictionary should be either string, numeric, or a new dictionary.
 - `Colour`: A colour in hex format, will be output as a `UIColor`.
 - `Reference`: See [Reference Properties](#reference-properties) below.
+- Enum types.
+Set the `type` to the name of the enum, set the value to be the case, preceded by a `.`, so `.thing`.
+If you need enums from a custom module, add a string array of imports to the template section.

 `overrides` contains values that are different to the provided `defaultValue`.
 The keys in this dictionary should be a regex pattern to match the scheme passed in.
 The values should be the same type as the `defaultValue` as specified by `type`.
 If two overridden values could match, the first suitable value found is used. `overrides` is optional, if not provided, all schemes will use the `defaultValue`.